Skip to content

 Why doesn’t the FNL list the student’s diagnosis?
 Am I allowed to ask the student’s diagnosis?

-Student disability information is considered private confidential information, and must be held in the strictest confidence.
+Student disability information is private and confidential and must be held in the strictest confidence.
 Any public disclosure of a student’s disability is a violation of the law.
 If you have any questions about how to best support a specific student, you can contact the student’s L/AC advisor for more information about the likely impact of the disability and guidance on accommodation implementation.
 The L/AC advisor contact information is on the FNL.

 When should I speak directly with the student and when should I speak to the L/AC advisor?